neurocom/street-fighter/README.md

 - [2022-11-08 ADR08 GDPR Compliance](ADRs/2022-11-08_08-GDPR-compliance.md)

 ## Acknowledgements
 We would like to thank the team behind the O'Reilly Architectural Katas and the judges for their effort in making this instructive and fun event possible.
-Next, we would like to thank the team of Hey, Blue! for presenting such an interesting challenge with real-world usage and positive impact for society.
+Next, we would like to thank the team of XXXX for presenting such an interesting challenge with real-world usage and positive impact for society.
 Finally, we would like to thank our employer, Innovation Process Technology, for giving us the opportunity to participate in this challenge and working on our architectural skills.
 It's been one hell of a ride.

 <p align="center">
 <img width="600" src="context/resources/oreilly-archi-kata-fall-2022-team-ipt.svg">